 I know, it’s a total nuisance and can add unexpected costs to your budget.
 But, it’s what the happy couple wants and you’ll need to respect their dress code.

 It’s Okay To Wear Pants

 Whoever said you had to wear a dress to a wedding is just plain silly.
 Hello!?
-We’re in the #GirlBoss era of 2016, thank you very much!
+We’re in the #GirlBoss era, thank you very much!

 It’s totally okay to slay in a daring jumpsuit or coordinating blazer and shorts combo.
 You’d be surprised how a pair of killer heels and some sparkling accessories will complete your outfit.
 Plus you’ll be super comfortable all day.
 Winning.